Annapurna Base Camp - 9 Days

 Trek Season and the Weather

 The Annapurna Base Camp Trek is open from March to May and September to November, and it is a safe season for trekking.
 Spring (March–May) is ideal, with clear skies, blooming rhododendrons and views of Mt.
 Annapurna.
 Daytime temperatures range from 18 °C to 24 °C, dropping to -4 °C at night.
-Autumn (September–November) also offers stable weather and beautiful mountain views, with temperatures from 15 to 25°C and nighttime lows around -6 °C. Snow increases from December, making Larkya La Pass difficult to cross.
+Autumn (September–November) also offers stable weather and beautiful mountain views, with temperatures from 15 to 25°C and nighttime lows around -6 °C. Snow increases from December, making high passes difficult to cross.

 A Typical Day on the Hike